zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/explore-automatic-deletion-flashback-logs/explore-automatic-deletion-flashback-logs.md

 - objective 2 (match step 2 title)

 ### Prerequisites

+The following need to be completed before you start:

-- You have an Oracle Cloud account.
+- Obtain an Oracle Cloud account.
-- You created SSH keys.
+- Create SSH keys.
-- You are signed in to Oracle Cloud Infrastructure.
+- Sign in to Oracle Cloud Infrastructure.

 ## **STEP 1**: Step 1 title in sentence case